sunpy/sunkit-instruments/README.rst

 Its purpose is not to be a repository for all tools for all instruments.
 Instead it is intended to perform three main roles:

-1. Hold instrument tools that are so few they do not justify their own package;
+1. Hold instrument tools that are so few they do not warrant their own package;
 2. Hold tools for instruments with no instrument team or the instrument team does not currently support solar applications;
 3. Act as an incubator for instrument-specific tools that can evolve into a separate instrument package, backed by an instrument team.